-The gold standard for preventing leakage or loss of data is transparent encryption with integrated key management.
-Thales adds data access controls and security intelligence to create a robust data security solution to help organizations collecting and using My Data information meet PIPA regulations.
+Best practice for preventing leakage or loss of data is strong access management and authentication combined with transparent encryption, integrated cryptographic key management, and security intelligence.
+Thales provides these solutions to help organizations collecting and using My Data information meet PIPA regulations.

 Perhaps the most comprehensive data privacy standard to date, GDPR affects any organization that processes the personal data of EU citizens - regardless of where the organization is headquartered.